linexploit/mini_game_poo/README.md

 Lab from [The_Hacking_Project](https://www.thehackingproject.org/?locale=fr)

-Discover & practice of POO
+Discover & practice of POO via the mini-game creation

 ```
             \                                           ___/________